Section 1: Application

 - Determinations - size notional

-Local Authorities are required to refer cases which are exempt from Local Housing Allowances (by virtue of being associated with claims for benefit predating the introduction of LHA, or for any other reason) as soon as is possible, from the expiry of the previous determination which is usually after 52 weeks from the date of the previous referral.
+Local Authorities are required to refer cases which are exempt from Local Housing Allowance once every 52 weeks from the date of the previous referral.

-The 52 week embargo period prevents us from accepting a Housing Benefit referral if it is made within 52 weeks of the last one for that property, unless there have been qualifying changes, one of which is an increase of rent under the terms of the original tenancy agreement.
+The 52-week period prevents us from accepting a Housing Benefit referral if it is made within 52 weeks of the last one for that property or room, unless there have been qualifying changes, one of which is an increase of rent under the contractual terms of the original tenancy agreement.

-Referral inputting staff at NSO carry out an initial 52 week check and will accept a referral within 52 weeks where the Local Authority indicate that there is a contractual rent increase (in accordance with terms of the existing tenancy agreement).
-Rent Officers can then entertain such referrals, but only if we have not determined a significantly high rent or a notional rent figure at the time of the last referral.
+Inputting staff at CSC carry out an initial 52 week check and will accept a referral within 52 weeks where the Local Authority indicate that there is a contractual rent increase (in accordance with terms of the existing tenancy agreement).
+Rent Officers can then entertain such referrals, but only if we have not determined a significantly high rent, a notional rent determination or an exceptionally high rent determination at the time of the last referral.

 Related pages